 The city of Fort Lauderdale made national headlines a few years ago after authorities arrested then 90-year-old Arnold Abbott for feeding the homeless in areas not designated for that activity.
-Later that year, bulldozers cleared out a homeless encampment in Stranahan Park.
+In 2017, bulldozers cleared out a homeless encampment in Stranahan Park.

 But Vice Mayor Ben Sorensen is taking a different approach to homelessness.
 In early May, Sorensen moved his office from a cozy air-conditioned space to a homeless encampment next to the Main Library.
 He worked out of a tent, holding meetings with constituents and the public, and spending time with the inhabitants of the camp.

 On Monday, the city held a commission meeting over the AIDS Healthcare Foundation’s proposed affordable micro-units for low-income and previously homeless residents.
 Sundial spoke to Vice Mayor and Fort Lauderdale City Commissioner Ben Sorensen of District 4 about the latest efforts to provide better solutions for the homeless.

 WLRN: What's happened to [the] encampment?
 All of those folks are now gone.
 Right?

 SORENSON: Correct.
 So this led to an incredible effort led by United Way of Broward County along with the Greater Fort Lauderdale Alliance and Business Leaders -- all collectively working together to raise money.
 So through city contribution, county contribution or donation and other businesses we raised about $4.4 million to provide housing for all of these individuals and so these folks are currently housed and on the path to housing, as well as jobs, mental health treatment.

 What can you tell us about this housing?